SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

 The following software packages need to be installed for running the tutorial:

-R version xxx or higher.
+R version 3.2 or higher.

 `histoneHMM <http://histonehmm.molgen.mpg.de>`_

+You might need to install the following dependencies before installing histoneHMM.

+:strong:`Unix libraries:`
+  * lib-gcc

+:strong:`R libraries:`
+  * Rcpp
+  * GenomicRanges (bioconductor.org)
+  * Rsamtools (bioconductor.org)
+  * mvtnorm

 The package was developed and tested using a linux system, so installation instructions are given for linux and unix like systems.